 Need specific recipes?
 Check out these edible Easter baskets of all varieties, and then hop to it—whichever kind you choose to make, you’re bound to impress somebunny…

 Essentially a Rice Krispies Treats Easter basket writ large (and in Fruity Pebbles instead), any child would be delighted to find this on Easter morning, but it also makes an impressively festive centerpiece for your table that can be dismantled and eaten for dessert.
-Get the recipe.
+Get the Fruity Pebbles Easter Basket recipe.

 These are for the truly committed, as they do require a lot of fine, borderline finicky work.
-But if you’re not averse to shortcuts, you can start by using halved donut holes as the basket base, and decorate away.
-Get the recipe.
+But if you’re not averse to shortcuts, you can start by using halved doughnut holes as the basket base, and decorate away.
+Get the Easter Basket Cake Pops recipe.

 Probably the easiest option of all, yet still super cute (and sugary), all you need to make these are three kinds of candy and some green frosting.
-Get the recipe.
+Get the Reese’s Peanut Butter Cup Easter Baskets recipe.